 Commons: a general term for shared resources in which each stakeholder has an equal interest.

 The Disciplinary Commons project concerns computing education in the UK.
-This instantiation will focus on the teaching of databases and is open to anyone who currently teaches a database course in a UK institution of higher education.
-Over the course of the academic year 2009/10 up to 20 educators will meet every 4-6 weeks to document their practice and create a powerful community resource.
+This instantiation will focus on the teaching of Human-Computer Interaction (hci) and is open to anyone who currently teaches an HCI course in a UK institution of higher education.
+Over the course of the academic year 2007/8 up to 20 teachers will meet every 4-6 weeks to document their hci practice and create a powerful community resource.

 By engaging in shared exploration of our teaching in this way, we will achieve:

 The course portfolio, well known as a method for advancing teaching practice and improving student learning (Hutchings, 1998), is a set of documents that "focuses on the unfolding of a single course, from conception to results" (op cit, p.13).
 The purpose of the course portfolio "is in revealing how teaching practice and student performance are connected with each other" (Bernstein, 1998, p77).
 Course portfolios typically include a course's learning objectives, its contents and structure, a rationale for how this course design meets its objectives, and the course's role in a larger degree program.
 Importantly, the portfolio also includes evaluations of student work throughout the term, indicating the extent to which students are meeting course objectives and the type and quantity of feedback they are receiving.
-Each participant in the Commons will construct a course portfolio for the database course that they teach, as well as evaluating the portfolios of other participants and collectively deciding on appropriate content for such portfolios.
+Each participant in the Commons will construct a course portfolio for the hci course that they teach, as well as evaluating the portfolios of other participants and collectively deciding on appropriate representations of practice within our portfolios.

 One of the criticisms of the course portfolio approach is that complete examples are isolated (both by institution/type of institution and by discipline).
-However the power of the portfolio approach is multiplied when there are several examples available for a single disciplinary aspect: our Disciplinary Commons will act as a repository and archive of database teaching, charting and calibrating development over time.
+However the power of the portfolio approach is multiplied when there are several examples available for a single disciplinary aspect: our Disciplinary Commons will act as an hci repository and archive, charting and calibrating development over time.

 Up to 20 participants will be solicited from UK institutions.